Image Optimizer

 - Go

-- A single static binary serves UI, API, and delivery, with concurrency primitives (singleflight, semaphores, rate limiting) the caching design leans on directly.
+- A single static binary serves the UI, API, and image delivery, and its concurrency tools are what the request-coalescing, rate-limiting caching design is built on.

-- A streaming, low-memory image engine with a fast thumbnail op, attention-based smart crop, and proper ICC handling — the features the product is built around.
+- A streaming, low-memory image engine with fast thumbnailing, content-aware cropping, and proper colour-profile handling — the exact capabilities the product is built around.

-- One S3-compatible client covers AWS, MinIO, and GCS for both masters and the shared tier-2 variant cache.
+- One storage client covers AWS, self-hosted MinIO, and other providers, for both originals and the shared variant cache.

 - SvelteKit

-- Compiles to a static SPA the Go binary serves directly, giving a rich playground/dashboard with no separate Node runtime in production.
+- Compiles to a static dashboard and playground the Go binary serves directly — a rich UI with no separate runtime in production.

 - Docker Compose

-- Delivers the whole CDN → app → storage topology as one command, so the caching architecture is reproducible and production-shaped.
+- Ships the whole CDN → app → storage topology as a single command, so the caching architecture is reproducible and production-shaped from the first run.

 What it does